 Maroondah City Council applies Capital Improved Value (CIV) to all properties within the municipality to take into account the fully developed value of the property.
-This basis of valuation takes into account the total market value of the land plus buildings and other improvements.
+This basis of valuation considers the total market value of the land plus buildings and other improvements.